Raven49/Twitter_Clone_MERN/readme.md

 ### Requirements

 - User Management
-    - [ ] Handle user registration and authentication.
+    - [ ] Authentication and user registration are handled.
     - [ ] Manage user profiles, including usernames, email addresses, and profile information.

 - Tweet Management
+    - [ ] Handle storage and retrieval of tweets.
     - [ ] Enable users to create, post, and delete tweets.
-    - [ ] Handle storage and retrieval of tweets.
     - [ ] Pagination on tweets
     - [ ] Implement features like hashtags, and media attachments.